 The Lost Frontier Fort

 Professional historians have left generally untold the tale of the frontier fort in Georgetown, PA and its contribution to the defense of the western frontier.
 There are many references to the outpost in military correspondence, river traveler journals, and even in Meriwether Lewis’s journal of the Lewis and Clark Expedition.
 Yet the fort has not been mentioned by any local historians including Bausman, Warner, Albert, and Agnew.
-[1] Only Thomas J Malone, an Ohio historian, has seriously researched the fort while preparing his biography of John Bever who was a pioneer surveyor and long time resident of Georgetown, PA.
-[2] Although there is no denial the fort existed, there is well known confusion surrounding the name of the outpost, the date the fort was built, and its precise location.
+[1] Only Thomas J Malone, an Ohio historian, has seriously researched the fort while preparing his biography of John Bever who was a pioneer surveyor and long time resident of Georgetown, PA[2] Although there is no denial the fort existed, there is well known confusion surrounding the name of the outpost, the date the fort was built, and its precise location.

 Map of Frontier Forts and Blockhouses (“Every Home a Fort, Every Man a Warrior”, Michael Edward Nogay, 2009)

 Before investigating the specifics of the Georgetown frontier fort, a bit of background information is required to understand the differences between Revolutionary War era “public forts” and “family forts and blockhouses”.
 Continental or “regular” troops were stationed at public forts and supplied at public expense.
 Family or settler forts and blockhouses were not only local safe places of defense, but also the residence of one family in the neighborhood.
 Every frontier family belonged to a family blockhouse much like membership in a church.
 When an alarm was sounded families would “fort up” to their local safe house.
 Public forts usually had the word fort preceding its name: Fort Pitt, Fort McIntosh, Fort Henry, were all manned by regular troops and supplied by the government.
 Examples of family blockhouses were Vance’s Fort, Burgett’s Fort, Nessly’s Blockhouse, Baker’s Tavern.
 The word fort or blockhouse was added after the location name of settler forts.
-To my ears Fort Reardon’s Bottom has a poetically lovely ring!
+To my ears Fort Reardon’s Bottom has a poetic ring!

 The importance of the Georgetown fort at the time when this section of the country was first settled may be inferred from military correspondence between 1777-1779.
-The following military oders and reports illustrate the variety of names and various spellings of the Georgetown frontier fort:
+The following military orders and reports illustrate the variety of names and various spellings of the Georgetown frontier fort:

 (1) Gen Edward Hand.
 In April 1777, Gen Edward Hand with Continental Army troops assumed command of Fort Pitt to organize the defense of the western frontier.
 To that date Fort Pitt had been manned by the Virginia militia.
 In addition to Fort Pitt, Gen Hand had under his command the fortified posts along the Ohio River which also included forts along the Allegheny River considered at that time an extension of the Ohio.
 The names of all but one of these forts are familiar to most high school students: Fort Armstrong (Kittanning), Holiday’s Cove (Weirton), Fort Henry (Wheeling), and Fort Randolph (Pt Pleasant).
 The one unknown post referenced in the military memoranda by General Hand was “Called Rordons Bottom about 40 miles below this post (Fort Pitt) an officer and 15 men.”
 This memorandum was dated June 3, 1777.
 [3] The location of this post was precisely in the place that would be named Georgetown, PA.